SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 • As a bonus action you can brace your spear to intercept approaching enemies.
 You can use reaction to perform attack of opportunity with a spear on enemy that enters your reach and deal extra die of damage if that attack hits.
 • As a bonus action, you can increase your reach with a spear by 5 ft for the rest of your turn.

-# 97. - Spell Deadeye
+# 97. - Spell Marksman

 You learn one cantrip that requires an attack roll.
 Choose the cantrip from the bard, cleric, druid, sorcerer, warlock, or wizard spell list.
 When you cast a spell that requires you to make an attack roll, the spell's range is doubled.
 Your ranged spell attacks ignore half cover and three-quarters cover.